Partners and sponsors

 Go to website

 Since 1986, Les Inrockuptibles has been following the path of prescription.
-For over 35 years, we've been scouring the margins and the world for those who are building tomorrow's culture.
+For over 40 years, we've been scouring the margins and the world for those who are building tomorrow's culture.
 In their magazine and on their website, they transmit their discoveries and their singular points of view with rigor and impertinence.
 Music, cinema, literature, art, performing arts...
 Les Inrockuptibles takes a close look at the latest developments in all areas of creativity.
+Performing arts, theater and dance are part of Les Inrockuptibles' DNA, and they take pride in being a long-standing partner of the Avignon Festival for many years!

 Go to website